Capital on Tap vs Funding Circle at a Glance

 Which is cheaper if I carry a balance?

-Funding Circle starts from 14.9%; Capital on Tap quotes 13.86% but S&P data shows a third of balances at 50% or higher.
-For most applicants carrying a balance, confirm the offered rate, as Capital on Tap’s average is high.
+Funding Circle starts from 14.9%; Capital on Tap quotes a 13.86% floor but prices individually per applicant, and its representative APR is 34.9%.
+For most applicants carrying a balance, confirm the offered rate before assuming the floor applies.

 How we compared Capital on Tap and Funding Circle